 “The difference in preparing for the first deposition and the one-hundredth is this: nothing.” ~ Ronald M. Sandgrund

-I’ve given civil-related depositions on SWAT and K9 incidents as a Defendant.
+I’ve given civil-related depositions on SWAT and K9 incidents as a Defendant and as an expert witness in K9 cases.
 I’ve read many more depositions involving K9-related incidents as a case consultant and expert witness.
 Unfortunately, I’m sometimes disappointed in handlers and supervisors as I read their depositions as it becomes quite obvious to me they failed to prepare and/or weren’t properly prepared by their counsel.

 “Failure to prepare is preparing to fail.” – John Wooden